Bevia/PrintingReceipt/README.md

 ### License ⚖️
 This project is licensed under the **MIT License** – you're free to use, modify, and share it.

----

-Would you like to customize it further or add setup instructions for a specific environment? 🚀😃